 ‘What is PR?’, and ‘how can I use PR to promote my business?’

 Simply put, PR is the part of marketing that reaches out into the external world and sits alongside social media.
 Both are important but traditional PR is aimed at winning positive brand endorsement from trusted third parties.
 With the obsession for ‘independent reviews’ as part of today’s buying decision, such positive endorsements are hugely valuable in driving up sales, acquiring more customers for your start-up and influencing stakeholders.

 “Try and align press releases to the likely trending news or a relevant event.
 But, also keep your eyes open for requests coming from journalists themselves for comments and case studies for articles they are writing…”

 ‘New to PR’ businesses should focus on three key steps in putting their plans together.

 - Be focused on the ‘news story’ in the press release.
 This need not necessarily be purely about your specific product.
-Any brand mentions will help and will improve your ‘search engine optimisation’ on Google.
-Articles, for instance, on how a business achieved funding could well be of interest just as much as the launch of a new product.
+Any brand mentions will help and will improve your ‘search engine optimization’ on Google.
+Articles, for instance, on how a business achieved funding could well be of interest.
+Just as much as the launch of a new product.
 What is most important is that the press release has an angle, beyond just the narrow details of the immediate business, that is of genuine interest to readers.